quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 "JSON-SEQ".
 The file extension/suffix SHOULD be ".sqlog" (for "streaming" qlog).
 The Media Type, if any, SHOULD be "application/qlog+json-seq" per {{!RFC8091}}.

-While not specifically required by the JSON-SEQ specification, all qlog field names in a JSON-SEQ serialization MUST be lowercase.
+While not specifically required by the JSON-SEQ specification, all qlog field names MUST be lowercase when serialized to JSON-SEQ.

 In order to serialize all other CDDL-based qlog event and data structure definitions to JSON-SEQ, the official CDDL-to-JSON mapping defined in